ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-resizing.md

 </figure>
 ```

-The `image_resized` class is used to disable `max-width` assigned by the [image styles](#image-styles) if one is applied to this image.
+The `image_resized` class is used to disable `max-width` assigned by the {@link features/images-styles image styles} if one is applied to this image.
 For instance, the "side image" style is defined like this:

 ```css
 .ck-content .image-style-side {